UNIVERSITY of WISCONSIN-MADISON

 • total number of containers

-Frequency continuously on the date work with controlled substances begins and then every two years
+Frequency On the date work with controlled substances begins and then every two years Continuously

 Important!